-To me, this day has always seemed gimmicky, rough and just generally unnecessary — another excuse for Australians to do what they do best – get drunk.
+To me, this day has always seemed gimmicky, rough, and just generally unnecessary — another excuse for Australians to do what they do best, which is to get drunk.

-This day is a symbol of ignorance, of laziness, of selfishness and abuse of power.
-It is celebrated with ignorance, without proper knowledge of what this day really means.
+This day is a symbol of ignorance, laziness, selfishness and abuse of power.
+It’s celebrated without proper knowledge of what this day really means.
 So then, why does it still exist?

 In truth, it doesn’t matter what date we “celebrate”.
 Modern Australia is built on genocide and is therefore absolutely no cause for celebration.
-Why pretend everything is okay for a day when Indigenous culture is the oldest surviving culture in the world and that in itself isn’t celebrated or even acknowledged?
+Why pretend everything is okay for a day when First Nations people are the oldest surviving culture in the world and that in itself isn’t celebrated or acknowledged?

 Although I am fully aware that I live on stolen land, sometimes the concept of what really happened overwhelms me.
-I don’t feel the weight of this truth to its full extent, because I was brought up ignorant to my own privilege and how I got it.
+I don’t feel the weight of this truth to its full extent because I was brought up ignorant of my own privilege and how I got it.

-I remember being taught about Indigenous culture in primary school, learning about their art, learning symbols and stories and beliefs within this culture that felt so beautiful but so far away from the life I lived and the culture that surrounded me.
+I remember being taught about First Nation cultures in primary school, learning about their art, learning symbols and stories and beliefs within this culture that felt so beautiful but so far away from the life I lived and the culture that surrounded me.

 During these lessons, no one ever showed us what was taken away.
 There was no clear communication on the violation that white people imposed on the Indigenous peoples upon the land that they had owned for centuries.

-Sure, we watched Rabbit Proof Fence, but that film only shows a westernised portion of the racial abuse, the cultural disrespect, the white supremacy and abuse of power that went on back then, and continues through to today.
+Sure, we watched Rabbit Proof Fence, but that film only shows a Westernised portion of the racial abuse, the cultural disrespect, the white supremacy, and the abuse of power that went on back then and continues through today.